weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 }
 ```

-Hopefully the logic of that makes sense.
-Weaviate has identified the same objects as before; and instead of returning the individual objects you are seeing the requested aggregated statistic (count) here.
+Here, Weaviate has identified the same objects that you saw earlier in the similar `Get` queries.
+The difference is that instead of returning the individual objects you are seeing the requested aggregated statistic (count) here.

 ## Recap

-Congratulations - you've made it through our getting started guide!
-We hope that this guide was a useful introduction to Weaviate, all the way from installation to performing queries.
+Congratulations - you've made it through the body of our quickstart tutorial!
+We hope that this tutorial was a useful introduction to Weaviate, all the way from installation to performing queries.

 Of course, there is a lot more to Weaviate that we have not yet covered, and probably a lot that you wish to know about.
 So we include a few links below that might help you to get started in your journey with us.